hamzayassin/docs/docs/cod4/landing.md

 ---
-slug: landing
+slug: creating-a-server
 id: cod4-landing
-title: "CoD4 at FSHOST"
+title: "Creating a CoD4 server"
-label: "test"
+sidebar_label: "Creating a server"
 ---

 We offer both Free and Pro servers for CoD4.